PiggyAwesome/anonymous-message-api/README.md

-# anonymous-message-api never gonna give you up
+# anonymous-message-api
 A nice anonymous message api (Uses Flask's restful api)

 ## How it works:

 ### 1. The user send a `put` request to your api server:

-Required fields: `newMessage`
+Required fields: `newMessage`sudo apt-key add winehq.key

 Content type: `json`